 Once you have discussed your symptoms with Dr. Myshka and wish to proceed with an individualized treatment plan, she’ll begin by executing a physical evaluation.
 When performing the assessment, she looks at your reflexes, muscle strength, and nerve sensation.
 An X-ray may also be taken to further understand your injury.
 Then, once all information has been gathered, Dr. Myshka will give a formal diagnosis and create a custom course of treatment.

 Various combinations of treatments may be implemented, depending on your symptoms, age, and overall health.
 Chiropractic care for slipped discs is aimed to address and eventually alleviate pain.
-Dr. Susan Myshka uses the Gonstead Technique, which is unique.
+Dr. Susan Myshka uses the Gonstead chiropractic adjustment in Jonesboro, which is unique.

 - Gonstead Technique: A spinal manipulation technique that uses specialized tables to “distract,” or stretch, the spine so the Doctor of chiropractic can manually manipulate the spine to decompress the disc, allowing the center of the disc to assume its normal position.
 To see the effectiveness of this technique, check out this video from Chiro Care.